joefulgham/Sheet/README.md

 ## Current Working Sheets
 * [Tales from the Loop](https://sheet.adventureforhire.com/loop/)
 * [Star-Crossed](https://sheet.adventureforhire.com/starcrossed)
-* [Masks RPG](https://sheet.adventureforhire.com/masks/) - Core playbooks complete, plus a Villain sheet!
+* [Masks RPG](https://sheet.adventureforhire.com/masks/) - Core playbooks plus a Villain sheet!
 * [Lasers & Feelings](https://sheet.adventureforhire.com/lf/) - initial sheet created, seems to be working

 These should be future-proof, but if I ever have to break the save/load formatting I'll make sure the old code is still available to load your characters.